- 2010 Standards

 The total score will indicate the recommended VIA level for the project.
 In addition to considering circumstances relating to any one of the ten questions-areas that would justify elevating the VIA level, also consider any other project factors that would have an affect on level selection.

-No further analysis is required.
-Print out a copy of this completed questionnaire for your project file.
+No noticeable physical changes to the environment are proposed and no further analysis is required.
+Print out a copy of this completed questionnaire for your project file or Preliminary Environmental Study (PES).

 A brief Memorandum (see sample) addressing visual issues and providing a rationale for why no formal analysis is required.

 An abbreviated VIA is appropriate in this case.
 The assessment would briefly describe project features, impacts and any avoidance and minimization measures.
 Visual simulations would be optional.
-A Minor VIA Annotated Outline can be found online and is recommended for use.
+Go to the Directions for using and accessing the VIA Annotated Outlines.